liam2/liam2/doc/usersguide/source/processes.rst

 .. index:: chisquare

 chisquare(df, size=None)
   Draw samples from a chi-square distribution.
-See :numpy:`random.chisquare` for details.
+See :numpy_random:`random.chisquare` for details.

   .. versionadded:: 0.9